Shop Stewards Movement

 The Shop Stewards Movement was a movement which brought together shop stewards from across the United Kingdom during the First World War.
 It originated with the Clyde Workers Committee, the first shop stewards committee in Britain, which organised against the imprisonment of three of their members in 1915.
 Most of them were members of the Amalgamated Society of Engineers (ASE).
 In November 1916 the Sheffield Workers Committee was formed when members of the ASE there went on strike against the conscription of a local engineer.
 The government brought the strike to an end by exempting craft union members such as ASE engineers from military service.
-However when this policy was reversed in May 1917, this met by a strike involving 200,000 workers in 48 towns.
+However, when this policy was reversed in May 1917, this was met by a strike involving 200,000 workers in 48 towns.
 The Shop Stewards Movement arose from organising this strike.

 In 1917, a National Administrative Committee was established for what was named the Shop Stewards' and Workers' Committees.
 George Peet of the Manchester-based Joint Engineering Shop Stewards' Committee was elected as secretary, while Arthur MacManus of the Clyde Workers' Committee was chair, and J. T. Murphy from the Sheffield Workers' Committee was assistant secretary.
 Two months after the formation of the committee, it merged with a movement for the amalgamation of engineering unions, which had been founded in 1915 but had achieved little during the war.
 The organisation supported the October Revolution, and Peet represented it on the committee of the Hands Off Russia movement.